lmondada/dphil-thesis/content/04_matching/02_assumptions.md

     that has been visited, all its descendants will be visited before proceeding to any other operation.

-With this we conclude the discussions of the specificities of minIR graphs related to typing, linearity and hierarchy, and the related assumptions that we are making.
-Syntactically, minIR graphs as they are considered in this chapter are hypergraphs as defined in {{% refdefinition "def-hypergraph" %}} with the following properties
+To summarise, minIR graphs as they are considered in this chapter are hypergraphs ({{% refdefinition "def-hypergraph" %}}) that satisfy the following properties

-- vertices are values, hyperedges are operations in the computation,
-- every vertex is incident to at most two hyperedges.
-It is the target of at most one hyperedge (its _definition_) and the source of at most one hyperedge (its _use_),
+- every vertex (value) is incident to exactly two hyperedges (operations).
+It is the target of one hyperedge (its _definition_) and the source of another one (its _use_),
 - every hyperedge is incident to at most four vertices,
 - every hyperedge can be _split_ in a unique way (and invariant under isomorphism) into at most two split operations, with each at most two endpoints.

-Note that such hypergraphs also model subgraphs of minIR graphs, which may not be valid minIR graphs themselves, because of missing hyperedge connections at the boundary of the subgraph.
-In this case, we say a value is _open_ if a use or define operation is missing (i.e. it is a boundary value in a minIR subgraph).
+When modelling subgraphs of IO-free minIR graphs (typically patterns for pattern matching), some hyperedge connections at the boundary of the subgraph will be missing.
+We say a value is _open_ if a use or define operation is missing (i.e. it is a boundary value in a minIR subgraph).

 We will simplify refer to hypergraphs that satisfy the above assumptions as _graphs_.
 In the unique instance of this chapter where a graph that does not satisfy this construction is referred to, we will specifically call it a _simple graph_.

-We conclude with the following notable bound on graph width.
+We conclude with the following notable bound on circuit width.

 <!-- prettier-ignore -->
-{{< proposition title="Bound on graph width" id="prop-widthbound" >}}
+{{< proposition title="Bound on circuit width" id="prop-widthbound" >}}

 Let $G$ be a graph with $n_\textrm{odd}$ operations of odd arity (i.e.
 $|def(o) + use(o)|$ is odd) and $n_\omega$ open values.
-Then, the graph width of
+Then, the circuit width
-$G$ is
+of $G$ is

 $$width(G) = \lfloor(n_\textrm{odd} + n_\omega) / 2\rfloor.$$